nf-core/sarek/README.md

 - ascat (use ascat for CNV)

 ### Verbose
-To have more information about files being processed, you can use the verbose option
+To have more information about files being processed, you can use the verbose option:
 ```bash
 nextflow run SciLifeLab/CAW --sample mysample.tsv --verbose
 ```